kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

 1. Check the logs.

-    Check the logs from the Application Gateway pod to verify that the call reached the Application Gateway.
+    Check the logs from the Application Gateway Pod to verify that the call reached the Application Gateway.
     To fetch these logs, run this command:

     ```bash